 and intimidate people in Kashmir just to pressurize them so

-unfortunate that ghost of NIA and ED is threatening every freedom loving
+that ghost of NIA and ED is threatening every freedom loving

 person, their families and businessman.
-Pro-freedom
+Pro-freedom people are

-at the hands of India from decades, however New Delhi can
+of India from decades, however New Delhi can yield nothing out

 Killing political opponents is the worst kind of state-terrorism: